You’re reading this because no other posts have gone up in several days despite my

 phated — 1. [fay tid] adj.
 Destined to meet at gunpoint aboard the Enterprise.
 2. [faht ed] n.
 Classes that teach you to be totally funkilicious.

 provirt — [pro vurt] adj.
 In favor of high moral standards.

 renes — [reh nayz] pl. n.
 Women who should just walk away, per The Left Banke.

 reploni — 1. [rep lah nee] v.
 Be an agent for Burt Reynolds’ ex-wife.
 2. [rih ploh nee] v.
 Answer someone using spiced sausage.

 sevist — [seh vist] n.
 1. A fist made with seven, yes, seven fingers.
 2. One who likes to cut things off.
 3. Hip name for Seventh-Day Adventist.

 solegr — [sohl gur] n.
 A lone noise from an angry dog.

 Update: Paging through the coupon section from last Sunday’s newspaper this

-evening, I was confronted with the image of a Campbell's Cream of Mushroom Soup can and took it as confirmation from the universe that the time had come.
-As I write these words it's been almost one full week since this post went up and nearly two weeks since I last entered anything substantive, so the icon of that ancient Internet tradition is being placed in the sidebar for at least a little while; frankly, when there's no actual regularity to posting there's no reason to indicate that posting will be irregular.
-Within the next month this blog will likely go on a formal hiatus anyway so that I can devote more attention to the project that I should be bearing down on already, but I hold out a potentially vain hope, in both senses of the adjective, of getting a few languishing, increasingly less timely posts published before that happens if only for the sake of closure.
+evening, I was confronted with the image of a Campbell’s soup can and took it as confirmation from the universe.
+As I write these words it’s been almost one full week since this post went up and nearly two weeks since I last entered anything substantive, so the icon of that ancient Internet tradition is being placed in the sidebar for at least a little while; frankly, when there’s no actual regularity to posting there’s no reason to indicate that posting will be irregular.
+Within the next month this blog will likely go on a formal hiatus anyway so that I can devote more attention to the project that I should be bearing down on already, but I hold out a potentially vain hope, in both senses of the adjective, of getting a few languishing, increasingly less timely posts up before that happens if only for the sake of closure.